cesbo/help/src/content/docs/en/astra/adapters/troubleshooting.md

 ---
-title: DVB Receiving issues
+title: Troubleshooting
-date: 2023-02-28
 sidebar:
-    order: 5
+    order: 90
 ---

 Detailed guide on troubleshooting DVB reception issues, covering essential aspects such as signal quality, error rates, equipment setup, and interference.
 Learn practical tips and techniques to diagnose and resolve common problems, ensuring a seamless digital TV viewing experience.

 ## All works fine until server reboot

+Most common issue with DVB adapters is that they stop working after server reboot.
 Probably Linux kernel has been updated with autoupdate or manually.
 Try to reinstall driver.

 ## failed to open frontend: Device or resource busy